Debaditya-Som/Azure-Dream-Catcher/README.md

 ## Features
 - **Sleep Quality Prediction:** Predicts the quality of sleep based on parameters like sleep duration, REM sleep, and heart rate.
 - **Sentiment Analysis:** Analyzes the sentiment of the dream description entered by the user to determine the overall mood or emotion in the text.
+- **Nearby Clinics Locator**: Helps users locate nearby clinics or counseling centers based on their current location, providing easy access to professional assistance when needed.

 ## Project Workflow